But there is an alternative: control.

 If you're chomping at the bit to invest in your new plan because your boss offers to match a percentage of your investing dollars, dream on.
 You won't get matching funds on your transfer.
 But still, a good plan has those other lovely qualities mentioned above.

-Making a plan-to-plan move: Fool tax expert Roy Lewis explains how it's done:
+: Fool tax expert Roy Lewis explains how it's done:

 "Transferring your money to a new employer's 401(k) plan generally can be done in one of two ways.
 You can take a distribution of the funds from your prior employer and deposit it (roll it over) into the new employer's plan.
 Second, if the new plan permits it, you can make the transfer through a trustee-to-trustee transfer.